tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 - Fix typos, omissions and duplicates; split accidentally joined readings; join accidentally split readings.
 - Apply proper romanization to readings using modern (instead of ancient/historical) Japanese orthography.
 - Conversely, restore correct romanization of pronunciations misidentified with historical orthography.
-- Use recent spellings for names of chemical elements.
+- Use recent spellings for names of chemical elements and units of measurement.
 - Adopt a unique, consistent romanization style based on Hepburn (ヘボン式), not Kunrei (訓令式): ふ → always FU, not HU.
 - Allow for lossless, round-trip conversion between rōmaji and kana, by extending the Hepburn system for the two syllables ぢ → DJI and づ → DZU.
 - Detect and correct misclassified readings, i.e., when a `kJapaneseKun` reading should be `kJapaneseOn` instead, or vice versa.